netemera/lorawan-application-data-api/netemera-lorawan-application-api-v4.md

 ### Fetch End-Device

-Retrieves the end-device identified by the given device EUI.
+Retrieves the end-device identified by the given EUI.

 #### Request Definition